modelica/ModelicaSpecification/RationaleMCP/0037/modelica-uris.md

 Below, "…" represent the class-relative resource part of the Modelica URI, [described below](class-relative-resource).
 These are the different ways of referencing a class, where the _host_, _fullclass_, and _relclass_ represent a Modelica class reference (that is, Modelica identifiers, separated by the period charater, and hence free of the path separator that would have to be percent-encoded if present inside a quoted identifier):
 - _modelica://host/…_ (non-empty host) — This is the form defined today, becoming deprecated as of this MCP.
   * Example: _modelica://Modelica.Electrical.Analog/media/foo.png_
 - _modelica:///fullclass…_ — Class given by its fully qualified name, without leading period.
+It is an error if _fullclass_ does not refer to an existing class.
   * Example: _modelica:///Modelica.Electrical.Analog/media/foo.png_
-- _modelica:///./relclass…_ — Class given by lookup of _relclass_ in the class tree — requires class tree context.
+- _modelica:///./relclass…_ — Class given by lookup of _relclass_ in the class tree — requires class tree context, and it is an error if _relclass_ doesn't resolve to an existing class.
   * Example: _modelica:///./Examples/media/foo.png_
   * Example: _modelica:///.//media/foo.png_ (empty _relclass_)
   * Example: _modelica:///.?figure=Disturbances&plot=Wind_ (empty _relclass_)
-- _modelica:///~/relclass…_ — This is a reference with class lookup from the point of the nearest enclosing encapsulated class, or the current top level class in case there is no enclosing encapsulated class.
+- _modelica:///~/relclass…_ — Similar to the form above, but lookup of _relclass_ is made from the point of the nearest enclosing encapsulated class, or the current top level class in case there is no enclosing encapsulated class.
 For the MSL, where class encapsultion is currently not used much at all, this provides a convenient way to access resources organized in a hierarchy which is separate from the package hierarchy.
   * Example: _modelica:///~//media/foo.png_ (empty _relclass_)
   * Example: _modelica:///~/Documentation?view=info#introduction_